 Best Things To Do in Burlington, VT

-From weathervanes, quilts and American art to transplanted 1950s era homes, a railroad station and a fully outfitted steamboat, the Shelburne Museum really does have a little of everything on display.
+From weathervanes, quilts and American art to transplanted 1950s-era homes, a railroad station and a fully outfitted steamboat, the Shelburne Museum really does have a little of everything on display.
 Nearly 40 buildings, filled with various exhibits, span the museum's 45 acres.
 There's even a respectable collection of impressionist paintings, featuring the works of Degas, Cassatt, Manet and Monet.

 Recent visitors were equally impressed with the museum's artifacts as they were with its grounds.
 You can spend hours learning about the exquisite displays and buildings, but also mosey along the grounds simply taking in the beautiful scenery.

 Church Street Marketplace is the place to be in Burlington: a car-free walkway buzzing with the town's offbeat vibe.
 Explore the hip shops along the stretch, or take a seat at one of the many open-air cafes and watch the funky street performers nearby.

 Recent visitors enjoyed the variety of things to do in the marketplace.
 Many said they spent hours visiting the various shops and restaurants.